charleslemaire0/TeenAstro/UniversalMainUnit/README.md

 ### Hardware support

-The software is tested on Norman Cleesattel's ESP32S3 development board, a Board 250 (Teensy4) and a modified board 240 (removed the ST4 5V pull-up resistors).
+The software is tested on a Board 250 (Teensy4) and a modified board 240 (removed the ST4 5V pull-up resistors).
 It is built with PlatformIO, either with the command line tools or through VSCode.
-On the ESP32, it is possible to use JTAG with its excellent breakpoint and watch capabilities.
+I no longer test on the ESP32.

 ### Design choices